mogill/ems/README.md

 #### EMS is targeted at tasks too large for one core or one process but too small for a scalable cluster

-A modern multicore server has 16-32 cores and nearly 1TB of memory, equivalent to an entire rack of systems from a few years ago.
+A modern multi-core server has 16-32 cores and nearly 1TB of memory, equivalent to an entire rack of systems from a few years ago.
 As a consequence, jobs formerly requiring a Map-Reduce cluster can now be performed entirely in shared memory on a single server